Nizoral 1% Shampoo

-However, its active ingredient is 1% ketoconazole and it is this ingredient that it is believed can decrease the rate of hair loss and improve hair thickness.
+However, its active ingredient is 1% ketoconazole.
+It is this ingredient that is believed to decrease the rate of hair loss and improve hair thickness.
 Other anti-dandruff shampoos on the market where the active ingredient is 1% zinc pyrithione have been shown to have the opposite effect.

-This was a double blinded and random study meaning that neither the participants or the researchers knew who was using which shampoo until the conclusion of the study.
+This was a double-blinded and random study meaning that neither the participants or the researchers knew who was using which shampoo until the conclusion of the study.
 Additionally, the process to decide who would use which shampoo was a random one.

-For those using the zinc pyrithione shampoo the evidence showed that their hair growth was less thick and they shed more hair.
+For those using the zinc pyrithione shampoo, the evidence showed that their hair growth was less thick and they shed more hair.
 This contrasted those who used Nizoral AD 1% shampoo who demonstrated a reduced level of hair loss in a 24 hour period as well as an increased hair thickness of approximately 8%.

-This research is extremely useful; the best results invariably come from tests that are conducted in this manner (i.e. double blinded and random), as well as being placebo controlled and conducted among a wider group of people.
+This research is extremely useful; the best results invariably come from tests that are conducted in this manner (i.e. double-blinded and random), as well as being placebo-controlled and conducted among a wider group of people.